rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 A command's `job` block has the following structure:

 * `name`: (Required) The name of the job to execute.
-The target job must be in the same project as the current job.
+If no specific `project_name` was given the target job should be in the same project as the current job.

 * `group_name`: (Optional) The name of the group that the target job belongs to, if any.

+* `project_name` - (Optional) The name of another project that holds the target job.

 * `run_for_each_node`: (Optional) Boolean controlling whether the job is run only once (`false`, the default) or whether it is run once for each node (`true`).